LibreCAD/docs/guides/blocks.rst

       - Each block can be placed at a different location, rotation angle and/or scale.
       - Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
 After the initial insertion, the blocks will numbered sequentially (e.g. *BlockName*, *BlockName-0*, *BlockName-1*, ...)
 The inserted blocks will be independent of each other.

 Blocks can also be imported from a separate file and will appear in the **Block List**.
-Drawing files imported multiple times will create a new instance of the block in the **Block List** and be numbered sequentially.
+Drawing files imported multiple times will create a new instances in the **Block List** and be numbered sequentially as with blocks inserted from the **Library Browser**.

 .. _ugBlocksList: